-This is the forty first in a series of reviews of the best dive resort locations around the world.
+This is the forty-first in a series of reviews of the best dive resort locations around the world.
 In this post, the focus is the Azores.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.

-Azores Scuba Diving
+Scuba Diving the Azores

 Background – Situated 1,360 kilometers (850 miles) west of Portugal, 1,507 kilometers (936 miles) northwest of Morocco and 1,925 kilometers (1,196 miles) southeast of Newfoundland are the nine volcanic islands of the Azores, an Autonomous Region of Portugal.
 Due to their location in the Gulf Stream, the climate is much milder than one might expect at that latitude.
 The Azores cover a fairly broad area with the islands of Corvo and Santa Maria nearly 640 kilometers (400 miles) apart.
-Discovered by the Portuguese in 1427, they were historically a mid point for transatlantic sailors and local commerce was based on that.
-Settled sporadically since that time there is substantial variance from island to island in culture, dialect, cuisine and traditions.
+Discovered by the Portuguese in 1427, they were historically a midpoint for transatlantic sailors and local commerce was based on that.
+Settled sporadically since that time there is a substantial variance from island to island in culture, dialect, cuisine, and traditions.
 Aside from the Portuguese, others that found their way to the Azores and influenced development were Africans, Moors, Jews, Scots, Germans, Italians, French, Spanish and Flemish.
 At the same time, while all the islands have volcanic origins, each has its own geomorphologic characteristics.
-There are mountains, with Mount Pico the tallest at 3,551 meters (7,713 feet), hydrothermal vents, hot springs, lagoons, waterfalls, dense forests and sea mounts.
+There are mountains, with Mount Pico the tallest at 3,551 meters (7,713 feet), hydrothermal vents, hot springs, lagoons, waterfalls, dense forests, and seamounts.
 The population today of 247,000 relies on dairy farming, livestock, fishing and increasingly on tourism to fuel the economy.
 Portuguese is the main language of the islands, but many also speak English.
 The main capital is Porta Delgado on São Miguel, the most populous island.

 Undersea World – Volcanic origins and position in the Gulf Stream have combined to give the Azores a unique and rich undersea life.
-The flow of water from more tropical areas brings with it an abundance of nutrients like plankton, krill and shoals of small fish which attract some of the world’s most fantastic predators.
+The flow of water from more tropical areas brings with it an abundance of nutrients like plankton, krill, and shoals of small fish which attract some of the world’s most fantastic predators.
 The topography is characterized by rocks and boulders, canyons, walls, crevices, overhangs and caverns with encrusting colorful corals, sponges, gorgonians and algae, which provide excellent habitat for a range of interesting creatures like slipper lobsters, tubeworms, scorpionfish, frogfish, crabs, moray eels, starfish, fireworms, nudibranchs and octopus.
 Colorful reef fish also residing nearby include grey triggerfish, parrotfish, pollack, snappers, stingrays, huge groupers and numerous schooling fish.
 What makes the Azores incredible, though, is the long list of pelagics that pass through sometime during the year.
 Here are some of them: huge schools of amberjacks, barracuda, and eagle, manta and mobula rays, up to 40 in a school, shortfin mako, blue, hammerhead and whale sharks, turtles, wahoo, tuna, marlin and 24 different species of cetacean.
 Each island has excellent sites surrounding it where many of these creatures can be seen.
-There are also several prominent sea mounts relatively far from the shoreline that have a greater possibility of seeing the pelagics in great numbers.
+There are also several prominent sea mounts relatively far from the shoreline that has a greater possibility of seeing the pelagics in great numbers.
 In addition, records show 600-700 ships lost around the Azores between the 15th and 20th centuries.
 The good news is that many have been explored and are on the itinerary of the local dive shops.